Turtle Bark combines chocolate, caramel and pecans for an easy Christmas treat!

 Are you on team Christmas cookies or Christmas no bake treats?

-Chocolate bark is a great thing to add to cookie plates because it requires minimal ingredients and hands on time.
+Turtle bark combines all those classic flavors of turtle candy, but it’s easier to make than individual little candies.
+It’s perfect to add to cookie plates because it requires minimal ingredients and hands on time.

 - chocolate almond bark

-- pecans – I used chopped and whole
+- pecans – I used a combination of chopped and whole pecans

 How To Melt Almond Bark